Scaling LLM Planning: NL2FLOW for Parametric Problem Generation and Rigorous Evaluation: Appendix

 A problem describes a specific instance of a planning problem.
 It works in conjunction with a domain, which defines the general rules and actions applicable to a class of problems.
 A problem contains:

 \begin{itemize} \item Initial state: The starting situation for the planner.
-This is a description of what's true at the beginning. \item Goal state: What the planner needs to achieve to solve the problem.
+This is a description of what's true at the beginning.
+Predicates not explicitly defined as true in the initial state of a problem are considered false (closed-world assumption). \item Goal state: What the planner needs to achieve to solve the problem.
 This is a condition that must be true when the plan is complete. \item Specifies objects: The specific objects that exist in this particular problem instance. \end{itemize}

+The initial condition of the problem, as described in `problem.pddl' in supplementary material, can be summarized as follows: